 Some lights can match a few of these types, but a basic understanding of each type can greatly assist you in coming up with an effective lighting scheme.

-However, a lighting scheme consisting of just a central light source is generally considered as vastly insufficient or even detrimental to the overall design of the room and can create unflattering shadows.
+However, a lighting scheme consisting of just a central light source is generally considered vastly insufficient or even detrimental to the overall design of the room and can create unflattering shadows.

 Task lighting like our Frosted Dome Gold/Copper Plated Wall/Ceiling Light is now seen as a necessary addition to residential and commercial spaces as it provides comfort and ease as well as subtly enhances the overall design of the space.

-Combined with the above aspects, accent lighting helps drive up the visual appeal of a space even further.
+Combined with the above aspects, accent lighting helps drive up the visual appeal of space even further.
 It is any lighting used to highlight a specific feature in a room.

-Following are some of the lighting effect:
+Following are some of the lighting effects:

 Perhaps the most popular form of lighting for interiors, downlighting is an incredibly useful and accessible option.
 Spotlights or central light sources are usually downlights.
-However, it does cause unflattering shadows, and thus must be balanced by ambient lighting.
+However, it does cause unflattering shadows and thus must be balanced by ambient lighting.

-Uplighting by nature is a more understated alternative to downlighting.
+Uplighting, by nature, is a more understated alternative to downlighting.
 It is indirect in its approach, as it presents light by making it bounce off the ceiling and reflect into your space.